 This class is meant to be immersive and students will experience:

 - Activities that will help communicate and tell stories through motion, art, and design for games, films, and the web.

-- Engage with areas of concentration including games, motion graphics, concept art, animation, modeling, and visual effects.
+- Engage with areas related to the games, motion graphics, concept art, animation, modeling, and visual effects industries.